AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Let's consider some units with \emph{real-world} interpretations.
 What can L-blocks/R-block \emph{mean?}

-* \emph{Relative block frequencies} or \emph{relative confirmation rates} --- This has real-world meaning: Ethereum 1 produces approximately 40 Ethereum-blocks in the same period (measured in seconds) that Bitcoin produces 1 Bitcoin-block.
+* \emph{Relative block frequencies} or \emph{relative confirmation rates} --- This has real-world meaning: Eth1 produces approximately 40 Ethereum-blocks in the same period (measured in seconds) that Bitcoin produces 1 Bitcoin-block.
 * \emph{Relative block weights} --- This has real-world meaning: how much harder is it to generate a block on one network vs another network?
 * \emph{Relative confirmations} --- This has real-world meaning: how many confirmations does one network take, compared to another, to reach equivalent security?\footnote{
   ``Equivalent security'' means that a doublespend attempt on one network is just as risky, costly, etc, as a doublespend attempt on the other network.